 While a few are kept at home by their client’s relatives, most are lumped together in containers at the firm’s rusting warehouse.
 Danila Medvedev, who runs KrioRus, says, “You would just need to launch their hearts… then you have a person who is living again”.
 He further adds, “Once you can do that kind of nano-surgery at the cellular level… you can take a person from cryo-stasis; warm him up gradually, and then he will be alive.”

-The company that was launched in 2005 and has 30 clients, who wish to have their brains or bodies frozen, is deemed to be a fraud by many.
-But until nano-technology is developed further we will never know whether this was a scam.
+The company that was launched in 2005 and had 30 clients, who wish to have their brains or bodies frozen, is deemed a fraud by many.
+But until nano-technology is developed further, we will never know whether this was a scam.